City of self-love: checking into the best spa hotels in Paris

 Open from 9.30am to 8pm.

-Treat yourself to a complimentary skin diagnosis, and — for extreme spa enthusiasts — a spell in the cryotherapy chamber and intense sculpting massage.
+Treat yourself to a complimentary skin diagnosis, and — for extreme spa enthusiasts — a super-cool cryotherapy treatment (from €210 for 60 minutes) and intense sculpting massage (from €270 for 90 minutes).

 A little more pampering Work out any last stresses with a cathartic session at Punch Boxing Studio close by.